joboccara/pipes/README.md

 <p align="center"><img src="https://github.com/joboccara/pipes/blob/readme/docs/tee_pipe.png"/></p>

-`tee` is a pipe that takes one other pipe, and sends a copy of the values it receives to of this pipes before sending in on to the next pipe.
+`tee` is a pipe that takes one other pipe, and sends a copy of the values it receives to each of these pipes before sending them on to the next pipe.
 Like the `tee` command on UNIX, this pipe is useful to take a peek at intermediary results.

 ```cpp